govuk-one-login/account-components/README.md

 There are various commands which can be run manually and which may also be run by Git hooks and in CI:

-- `npm run run:app` to run the app locally
+- `npm run run:app` to run the app locally and watch for changes
 - `npm run build:app` to build the app
 - `generate-openapi:app` to generate OpenAPI documentation for the app
 - `npm run format` to run [Prettier](https://prettier.io/) formatting